Frequently asked questions about shareholder resolutions and the agency agreement

 What can and can’t Market Forces do with this information?

-Market Forces cannot do anything more than reproduce your HIN or SRN on a copy of the Agency Agreement, which will be submitted to the relevant company.
+Market Forces will only reproduce your HIN or SRN on a copy of the Agency Agreement, which will be submitted to the relevant company.
 The number does not give Market Forces access to any of your shareholder information, nor does it enable Market Forces to buy or sell shares.

 Where can I find my SRN or HIN?

 Your HIN or SRN will be indicated on a shareholder statement, which will have been sent to you by the company you own shares in.
 If you want to participate in any resolutions but can't find your SRN or HIN, please email [email protected] as soon as possible for assistance.

 How will my information be kept secure, and how long will my SRN / HIN be stored?